Allen Song, Ph.D.

-Dr. Ng advises, teaches and develops curricular assessments for Duke's Undergraduate Studies in Neuroscience and implements educational strategies for generating stimulating conversation among our students and across the diverse general public.
-She builds collaborative partnerships across Durham’s neighborhoods and sister communities for this interactive dialogue.
+Dr. Ng advises, teaches and develops curricular assessments for Duke's Undergraduate Studies in Neuroscience.
+She helps foster collaborative partnerships between DIBS and community organizations.
 Dr. Ng has a faculty appointment at DIBS.
 She studied biology at The City College of New York and earned her Ph.D. in psychology investigating the neural correlates of visual perception at UC San Diego.
-During her postdoctoral training at the Shiley Eye Institute, Dr. Ng examined glaucoma classification systems.

 Creative Strategy & Public Relations

 Julie Rhodes directs creative strategy and public relations for DIBS and its constituent groups, including the Center for Cognitive Neuroscience, Duke Center for Interdisciplinary Decision Science, Duke's Undergraduate Studies in Neuroscience, and the Graduate Cognitive Neuroscience Admitting Program.
 Her work for the Institute includes managing overall branding, overseeing web and print collateral, and serving as media liaison and development associate.
 Julie formerly served as development and communications associate for the North Carolina Science Festival.